digitalyoshixi/phla11/content/Evolution.md

 ---
 The automatic process to change your capacities.

-#
+# Conflict With Moral Realism
-Why would evolution select facultires that lead to reliable moral belief?
+Its not obvious why evolution would select faculties that lead to reliable moral belief.
-The initial concern is that out moral beliefs are evolutionarily shaped, they might not align with objective moral facts
+If moral beliefs are evolutionary shaped, they may not align with [[Objective Morality|Objective Moral Facts]].
+**There does not seem to be an evolutionary advantage with truth**
+### Paralells
+Imagine all your beliefs and memories are implanted by an [[Descarte's Evil Demon]].
+Then you have no reason to believe that these memories/beliefs are true beliefs.
+You should then have skepticism about the source of these beliefs.